What Is Kung Pao Chicken?

 The traditional ingredients used to prepare best Kung Pao chicken include:

-1. Chicken: Typically boneless and skinless chicken breast or thigh meat, cut into small cubes or thin strips.
+1. Chicken: Typically boneless and skinless chicken breast, cut into small cubes or thin strips.

 2. Peanuts: Roasted peanuts are a key ingredient in Kung Pao chicken, providing a crunchy texture and nutty flavor.